MaxFrequency/MFQ/content/Podcasts/Chapter Select/Super Chapter Select FAQ.md

 tags:
   - CS
 ---
+# Super Chapter Select FAQ

+> [!Kiefer] Alert
+> Super Chapter Select is no defunct.
+All the member-exclusive content is being rolled out into the public feeds.
+You can read more about the decision [[Shutting Down Super Chapter Select|here]].

 # What is Super Chapter Select?

 Super Chapter Select is a premium version of Chapter Select with longer shows, exclusive episodes, and bonus video content.